nezvers/Godot-GameTemplate/addons/top_down/design_document/tiling.md

 Paint tiles on a `TileMapLayer`, then trigger a generator node that reads each tile's custom data and bakes the result into the scene file.
-Two `@tool` generators handle two custom data layers: `TileCollisionGenerator` (physics colliders) and `TileSceneGenerator` (scene instances).
+Two `@tool` generators handle two custom data layers: `TileCollisionGenerator` (physics colliders) and `BlockWallGenerator` (scene instances).
 Painting only places art; nothing collides or spawns until you generate.

 ## Floor-aware visual autotiling